heluio/frontend-task-a/swagger.md

 #Oaze.io - Frontend Dev Task

-We would like to learn about how you approach a development and learn more about your skills.
-In order to do that we have prepared a small task based on our initial MVP mocks.
-The task doeas not have be fully complete to be submitted.
+We want to learn about how you approach development and learn more about your skills.
+To do that we have prepared a small task based on our initial MVP mocks.
+The task does not have to be fully complete to be submitted.

 ### Guides:

-- Please feel free to add some creativity where you want to make task more fun and approchable or entertaining.
+- Please feel free to add some creativity where you want to make a task more fun and approachable or entertaining.

 - You are free to approach any part of the task and put as much effort into it as you please.

-- All assumptions you will take along the task should be communicated along the result.
+- All the assumptions you will take along the task should be communicated along with the result.

 - You are free to pick web frontend technology of your choice.

-- Provide instructions how to run a project
+- Provide instructions on how to run a project

-- Please deliver solution as a git repository but not PR to our repository hosted on github.
+- PPlease deliver the solution as a git repository but not PR to our repository hosted on GitHub.

 ### What to do

 a) Implement dashboard widget / element

-In the left column of attached screenshot we have Widget labelled "total emissions" - please implement it based on [dashboard endpoint](https://app.swaggerhub.com/apis-docs/filipjakubowski/OazeTest/1.0.0#/corporate/getPerformance)
+In the left column of the attached screenshot, we have Widget labelled "total emissions" - please implement it based on [dashboard endpoint](https://app.swaggerhub.com/apis-docs/filipjakubowski/OazeTest/1.0.0#/corporate/getPerformance)

 b) Implement List / Map View